Mean-Payoff Pushdown Games: Recursive Games and Modular Strategies

 To verify that $\sigma$ is a cycle independent strategy, we observe that if $\pi$ and $\pi \cdot \pi_c$ are consistent with $\sigma$ and $\pi_c$ is a cycle in $\CycleFree(\pi) \cdot \pi_c$, then $\Manipulated(\pi \cdot \pi_c) = \Manipulated(\pi)$ as $\pi_c$ will be chopped by the rewind operation.

 \end{proof}

 \begin{lem} Given a WRG $\wrg$, if there exists a modular winning strategy for the objective $\LimInfAvg \geq 0$ for player~1, then there exists a cycle independent modular winning strategy for the objective for player~1. \end{lem} \begin{proof} Let $\tau$ be a modular winning strategy for the objective $\LimInfAvg \geq 0$.
 For every $\epsilon > 0$, define the strategy $\sigma_\epsilon$ in the following way: for a history $\pi'$ we have $\sigma_\epsilon(\pi') = \tau(\Manipulated(\pi'))$.
-By Lemma~\ref{lem:LimInfImpliesManipLimSup} and Lemma~\ref{lemm:StrategyIsModularAndCycleFree}, for every $\epsilon > 0$ we have $\sigma_\epsilon$ is a cycle independent modular winning strategy for the objective $\LimSupAvg > -2\cdot\epsilon$.
-Since there are only a bounded number of cycle independent modular strategies (by Observation~\ref{obs:NotManyCycleIndStrategies}), it must be the case that one of the modular strategies is a winning strategy for the $\LimSupAvg \geq 0$ objective.
+By Lemma~\ref{lem:LimInfImpliesManipLimSup} and Lemma~\ref{lemm:StrategyIsModularAndCycleFree}, for every $\epsilon > 0$ we have that $\sigma_\epsilon$ is a cycle independent modular winning strategy for the objective $\LimSupAvg > -2\cdot\epsilon$.
+There are only a bounded number of cycle independent modular strategies (by Observation~\ref{obs:NotManyCycleIndStrategies}), thus there is an optimal cycle independent modular strategy, and it must be the case that it is a winning strategy for the $\LimSupAvg \geq 0$ objective (otherwise it does not win for the objective $\LimSupAvg > -\epsilon$ for some $\epsilon > 0$).
 Let $\sigma$ be that strategy.
 Let $\wrg^\sigma$ be the player-2 WRG obtained given the strategy $\sigma$.
 As $\sigma$ is a winning strategy for the objective $\LimSupAvg \geq 0$, then due to Lemma~\ref{lemm:EveryPathIsAlsoInGraph} and Lemma~\ref{lemm:NotEmptyIfCycle}, the graph $\wrg^\sigma$ does not have a negative non-decreasing cycle.
 Hence due to Lemma~\ref{lemm:EveryPathIsAlsoInGraph} and Lemma~\ref{lemm:NotEmptyIfCycle}, the strategy $\sigma$ is winning also for the objective $\LimInfAvg \geq 0$.
 This completes the proof of the result.

 \end{proof}

 The next theorem is an immediate consequence of Lemma~\ref{lem:ModularStrategyInfImpCycleIndStrategiesSup}.

 \begin{thm} Given a WRG $\wrg$, the problem of deciding if player~1 has a modular winning strategy for the objective $\LimInfAvg\geq 0$ is decidable. \end{thm} \begin{proof} By Lemma~\ref{lem:ModularStrategyInfImpCycleIndStrategiesSup} it is enough to check if player~1 has a cycle independent modular strategy.
 As the number of such strategies is bounded (by Observation~\ref{obs:NotManyCycleIndStrategies}), it is enough to construct the graph $\wrg^\tau$ for every cycle independent modular strategy $\tau$ and check if in $\wrg^\tau$ there exists a path $\pi$ with $\LimInfAvg(\pi) < 0$ (this check is achieved using the algorithms of Section~\ref{sect:PushDownProcesses}).